ultravideo/kvazaar/README.md

   nicely.
 - Every commit should at least compile.
 Producing a working bitstream is nice as well, but not always possible.
-Features may be temporarily disabled to produce a working bitstream, but remember to re-enbable them before merging to master.
+Features may be temporarily disabled to produce a working bitstream, but remember to re-enable them before merging to master.